dothiv/clickcounter-backend/README.md

 - hypertext references in banner HTML/JS
   - templates/page.html references "/static/banner.min.js" . this could be
-    prefixed with the proper HTTP host, but this page is either served from the customer domain where we have no control over the 'page template' or, for testing, locally from the app engine server. so prefixing seems pointless.
+    prefixed with the proper host name, but this page is either served from the customer domain where we have no control over the 'page template' or, for testing, locally from the app engine server. so prefixing seems pointless.

-  - static/banner.min.js is served from the app engine server and should reference the banner HTML (position = [center|top|right]) using the app engine server as HTTP host. currently, the banner JS references the HTML relative to the host by "/static/banner-${position}.html", which, i believe, would make the user's browser try to get the resource from the customer's domain, because the originating page which includes the banner JS comes from there. but the banner HTML only exists on the app engine server. this probably needs to be hardcoded once we know the DNS name of the app engine server to be used.
+  - static/banner.min.js is served from the app engine server and should reference the banner HTML (position = [center|top|right]) using the name of the app engine server as host. currently, the banner JS references the HTML relative to the host by "/static/banner-${position}.html", which, i believe, would make the user's browser try to get the resource from the customer's domain, because the originating page which includes the banner JS comes from there. but the banner HTML only exists on the app engine server. this probably needs to be hardcoded once we know the host name of the app engine server to be used.

   - similarly, static/banner.min.js and static/banner-${position}.html call
-    the /c endpoint relatively at the moment. also, this could be hardcoded once we know the DNS name.
+    the /c endpoint relatively at the moment. also, this could be hardcoded once we know the host name.

-  - alternatively, the 'static' files could become templates where we dynamically prefix the HTTP host and don't have to worry about hardcoding the DNS name. this comes with a small performance hit, of course. one we would possibly never feel until we reach millions of requests/minute.
+  - alternatively, the 'static' files could become templates where we dynamically prefix the host name and don't have to worry about hardcoding it. this comes with a small performance hit, of course. one we would possibly never feel until we reach millions of requests/minute. but since the client wants to use a cloud solution, it is probably wiser to not take the hit.

 - /c not protected by HTTP Basic Auth
   - the notes further below state that /c should be protected by HTTP Basic